alxundr/testaged-coverage/README.md

 }
 ```

-If you are using `reacts-scripts test`, you need to add the environment variable `CI=true` to prevent the script from running in watch mode.
+If you are using `react-scripts test`, you need to add the environment variable `CI=true` to prevent the script from running in watch mode.